nirs/pyev/pyev/doc_src/source/Async.rst

     signals, too, are asynchronous in nature, and signals, too, will be compressed (i.e. the number of callback invocations may be less than the number of :py:meth:`send` calls).
-In fact, you could use signal watchers as a kind of 'global async watchers' by using a watcher on an otherwise unused signal, and signal this watcher from another thread, even without knowing which loop owns the signal.
+In fact, you could use signal watchers as a kind of "global async watchers" by using a watcher on an otherwise unused signal, and :py:func:`feed_signal` to signal this watcher from another thread, even without knowing which loop owns the signal.

     .. seealso::
         `ev_async - how to wake up an event loop